 Report: FDI Screening Mechanisms with Maria Martin-Prat

 The EU has no single Foreign Direct Investment (FDI) screening mechanism, but several states in the EU have their own screening mechanism, which are strongly related to national security.
 With all states having different interests when it comes to FDI, it is clear that any legislation must suit all states equally to ensure that it if effective and followed.
-In addition, it must prevent any discrimination toward 3rd party countries.
+In addition, it must prevent any discrimination toward 3rd countries.

-There was a wide variety of topics discussed during the event, including national security and the threat of a nation completely opening itself up to FDI, this is particularly true when it comes to nuclear energy and if other actors decide to move its production.
-Furthermore, the issue of supply chains, the role of the commission following the passing of the mechanism and the issue of ‘Red Tape’, and the impacts of the proposed mechanism on competition.
+There was a wide variety of topics discussed during the event, including national security and the threat of a nation completely opening itself up to FDI - this is particularly true when it comes to nuclear energy and if other actors decide to move its production.
+Furthermore, the issue of supply chains, the role of the commission following the passing of the mechanism and the issue of ‘red tape’, and the impacts of the proposed mechanism on competition.

-Following the event, Willem Vriesendorp, Partner at FIPRA and Vice Chair of the Competition and Trade Task Force here at the Chamber, kindly provided his thoughts of the event.
+Following the event, Willem Vriesendorp, Partner at FIPRA and Vice Chair of the Competition and Trade Task Force here at the chamber, kindly provided his thoughts of the event.
 “It was a great event again with the British Chamber!
-FDI screening is a hot topic and the British Chamber managed to attract the most relevant speaker with Maria Martin-Pratt.
+FDI screening is a hot topic and the British Chamber managed to attract the most relevant speaker with Maria Martin-Prat.
 FDI screening is as much about process as it is about politics, so our clients look to us as Public Affairs advisors for insights on this.
 This event was a great way to gain key intelligence and better understand where this file will be heading during the trilogue discussions.
 A suivre!”

 Director, DG TRADE | European Commission